 The agenda of such an organisation should be governed by one key issue: Fighting existential risks.
 Any other objectives are subordinate to that goal, since if there is no Humanity and no civilisation there is no point to discuss other aims of such an organisation.
-2030 is a threshold date, because by then we must have a full control mechanism of AI in place.
-This objective is the driver for the entire the agenda of this website.
+2030 is a threshold date, because by then we must have a full control mechanism over AI in place (see here).
+This objective is the driver for the entire scope of this website.

 This chart shows the main areas that need to be fundamentally changed because of the threat from Superintelligence and other existential risks, culminating in creating a supranational governing organization that will lead us all through that perilous period.